|

 as particularly valuable asset.
 Everyone had their own and there were plenty available

 from supply if one was needed.
 I hung mine high on the tent corner post.
+Within a few days of our departure

 the only bomb to ever hit our squadron area landed directly on the fancy air raid shelter.